camile024/tsam/README.md

 ##Compilation (Linux)
 1) Copy contents of the src/ folder (make sure to copy .h + .c + makefile files and nbproject folder)
 2) 'make' in terminal while being in the folder
 3) Executable will be in 'dist/Debug/GNU-Linux/
-4) Make sure to put a valid tsam_settings file and create 'logs' and 'data' folders in the executable folder
+4) Make sure to provide tsam_settings file in the executable folder